gyuho/learn/doc/etcd_raft_algorithm/README.md

-and returns outputs. **Replicated state machines** in a distributed system compute identical copies of the same state, so that even if some servers are down, other **state machines** can keep running. **Replicated state machines** is usually implemented by replicating logs **identically** across the servers.
+and returns outputs. **Replicated state machines** in a distributed system compute identical copies of the same state, so that even if some servers are down, other **state machines** can keep running. **Replicated state machines** is usually **implemented by replicating logs identically across the servers**.
 And **keeping the replicated logs consistent** is the overall goal of **raft algorithm**.